Capacitor: Overview

 A capacitor consists of two conductors separated by a non-conductive region.
 The non-conductive region can either be a vacuum or an electrical insulator material known as a dielectric.
 Examples of dielectric media are glass, air, paper, plastic, ceramic, and even a semiconductor depletion region chemically identical to the conductors.
-From Coulomb's law a charge on one conductor will exert a force on the charge carriers within the other conductor, attracting opposite polarity charge and repelling like polarity charges, thus an opposite polarity charge will be induced on the surface of the other conductor.
+From Coulomb's law, a charge on one conductor will exert a force on the charge carriers within the other conductor, attracting opposite polarity charge and repelling like polarity charges, thus an opposite polarity charge will be induced on the surface of the other conductor.
 The conductors thus hold equal and opposite charges on their facing surfaces, and the dielectric develops an electric field.

 An ideal capacitor is characterized by a constant capacitance C, in farads in the SI system of units, defined as the ratio of the positive or negative charge Q on each conductor to the voltage V between them:

 A capacitance of one farad (F) means that one coulomb of charge on each conductor causes a voltage of one volt across the device.
 Because the conductors (or plates) are close together, the opposite charges on the conductors attract one another due to their electric fields, allowing the capacitor to store more charge for a given voltage than when the conductors are separated, yielding a larger capacitance.

 In practical devices, charge build-up sometimes affects the capacitor mechanically, causing its capacitance to vary.
 In this case, capacitance is defined in terms of incremental changes:

 Hydraulic analogy

-In the hydraulic analogy, charge carriers flowing through a wire are analogous to water flowing through a pipe.
-A capacitor is like a rubber membrane sealed inside a pipe.
-Water molecules cannot pass through the membrane, but some water can move by stretching the membrane.
-The pressure differential is analogous to voltage, while the rate of flow is analogous to electric current: